 People diagnosed with bipolar or manic-depressive disorder experience extreme shifts in their moods.
 The symptoms of bipolar disorder can be very severe and make it difficult for someone with the disorder to complete regular daily tasks.
 They may find it hard to maintain healthy relationships and perform well at work or in school.
 There have been advances in the treatment of Bipolar disorder in recent years.
 Those exhibiting symptoms can get the assistance they need to improve their lives.
 Part of the treatment plan we offer at our St. Augustine recovery center is therapy programs to help with drug or alcohol addiction that developed due to the strain of Bipolar disorder.

 Dr. Paul's By The Sea offers various treatments for Bipolar disorder and can help those suffering from substance abuse because of their illness.
 With the increased understanding of this mental health issue, people with bipolar disorder can lead full and productive lives.

 What is Bipolar Disorder?

-Bipolar disorder (manic-depressive disorder) is a widely known mental disease.
-It induces the brain to cause severe shifts in mood, energy or activity levels, and the ability to complete daily tasks.
+Bipolar disorder (also known as manic-depressive disorder) is a widely known mental disease.
+It causes the brain to experience severe shifts in mood, energy, or activity levels, and the ability to complete daily tasks.
 Usually, Bipolar disorder is diagnosed in late teens or early adulthood.
-It’s reported that more than half of all known cases experience symptoms before the age of 25.
+It's reported that more than half of all known cases experience symptoms before the age of 25.

 A person diagnosed with Bipolar disorder will live with it for the rest of their lives.
 However, treating Bipolar disorder is possible.
 By following a treatment plan and with careful management, a person who lives with these depressive symptoms can lead a normal and healthy lifestyle.